SasView/sasmodels/doc/guide/pd/polydispersity.rst

 User-defined Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can define your own distribution by creating a python file defining a *Distribution* object with a *_weights* method.
+You can also define your own distribution by creating a python file defining a *Distribution* object with a *_weights* method.
 The *_weights* method takes *center*, *sigma*, *lb* and *ub* as arguments, and can access *self.npts* and *self.nsigmas* from the distribution.
 They are interpreted as follows: